-Bank chief's comments on pay rises 'out of touch'
+Bank of England: 'Accept' you are poorer remark sparks backlash

 March's inflation figure was slightly lower than February but the fall does not mean prices are coming down, it means they are rising at a slightly slower pace.

-Part of the Bank of England, which is the UK's central bank, is to try to keep inflation at its target rate of 2%.
-The Bank is charged with setting interest rates and in response to the inflation rate going up in recent times, it's officials have increased interest rates - which make the cost of borrowing money more expensive for people and businesses.
+Part of the Bank of England's role is to try to keep inflation at its target rate of 2%.
+The Bank, which is the UK's central bank, is charged with setting interest rates and in response to the inflation rate going up in recent times, its officials have increased interest rates - which make the cost of borrowing money more expensive for people and businesses.

 This strategy, in theory, is meant to make people cut back on spending so that demand for goods reduces and prices slow down or even fall.